CMS: A Pies y Pulgadas - Understanding and Converting Measurement Units in Construction

 While feet and inches are commonly used, many construction projects involve other units:

 - Metric System: Projects in many parts of the world use the metric system (meters, centimeters, millimeters).
-A CMS should seamlessly support both imperial and metric units, allowing for conversion between the two.
+A CMS should smoothly support both imperial and metric units, allowing for conversion between the two.

 - Yards: Yards (3 feet) are sometimes used for larger measurements.
 The CMS should handle yards alongside feet and inches.